 In one storyline, Nabiki becomes Ranma's fiance because of one of Akane's bouts of jealousy.
 Nabiki spends the storyline exploiting Ranma mercilessly, teasing him to keep him in line, while trying to persuade Akane to take Ranma back — for a token fee.

-Then there's the "Umbrella of Love" chapter with Nabiki and Kuno.
+Then there's the "Umbrella of Love" chapter with Nabiki and Kuno, using Umbrella of Togetherness.
 A similar pairing happened in the anime, but with a mistaken fortune telling.

 Some people consider the OAV opening theme "Where Do We Go From Here (You and Me)" to also Ship Tease Nabiki and Kuno, as Kuno appears in almost every scene that Nabiki does.